First Day of School

 It’s a pleasure and an honor to partner with you, the parents, as primary educators.
 It’s a challenging world that awaits our students when they leave; let us together make sure that they are up to the challenges for college and beyond.

 Our uniform code guidelines reflect our Catholic CSJ identity and the academic atmosphere of our school.
-Student attire should reflect individual and school pride, create community, promote school spirit and ensure that all of our students are engaged and ready to learn.
-Please take some time to review our policies with your student prior to the start of the year as the primary responsibility for a student’s attire resides with the student(s) and their parent(s) and/or guardian(s).
-Students in violation of the uniform code will receive an email warning and three or more warnings will result in a 30-minute detention.
+Student attire should reflect individual and school pride, create community, promote school spirit, and ensure that all of our students are engaged and ready to learn.
+Please take some time to review our policies with your student prior to the start of the year, as the primary responsibility for a student’s attire resides with the student(s) and their parent(s) and/or guardian(s).
+Students in violation of the uniform code will receive an email warning, and multiple warnings will result in a 30-minute detention.

 Transportation